Crisp Ideas for Organizing Snacks

 Clearly, trying to find a snack in this pantry would make you think there was nothing to eat.
 Some of it is hidden.
 Some of it is empty boxes.
 Some of it is stale.
 After all, who could see what there is to eat?

-With a large family, like the one that owns this pantry, you’ve many people getting in and out of the snack cabinet.
+With a large family, like the one that owns this pantry, you have many people getting in and out of the snack cabinet.
 One person opens something and another comes along and opens something else.
-Then a third person comes in and opens a duplicate box, because they didn’t see the first one was open.
+Then a third person comes in and opens a duplicate box, because they did not see the first one was open.
 With grocery prices going up and up – and snacks are an expensive indulgence – who can afford to have to pitch them out after only a serving or two has been eaten?

 One great organizing solution is to split your snack shelf.
 Have a shelf for open snack packages: cookies, crackers, chips, granola bars and so forth.
 Have a separate area for new, unopened snacks.
 Label both areas.
 Then, take the time to ask family members to eat from the opened snack shelf first.
 If they finish a package, then they may open a new one.